 Some people hold a similar belief that drinking cold water on a hot day won’t help cool you down.
 There isn’t enough research to conclude that either belief is true or false.

 Drinking cold water does have its benefits.
-Drinking cold water during exercise can help keep your body from overheating and make your workout session more successful.
+Drinking cold water can help keep your body from overheating and make your workout session more successful.
 This is probably because drinking cold water makes it easier for your body to maintain a lower core temperature.

 Drinking plain water, no matter the temperature, has been proven to give your body more energy throughout the day.